2016 Austrian motorcycle Grand Prix

 The 2016 Austrian motorcycle Grand Prix was the tenth round of the 2016 MotoGP season.
 It was held at the Red Bull Ring in Spielberg on 14 August 2016.

 MotoGP race report

-Andrea Iannone took his first victory in MotoGP and the first since Moto2 Italy 2012 and also was the first Ducati rider other than Casey Stoner to win a race since Loris Capirossi's win at the 2007 Japanese Grand Prix.
+Andrea Iannone took his first and only victory in MotoGP and the first since Moto2 Italy 2012 and also was the first Ducati rider other than Casey Stoner to win a race since Loris Capirossi's win at the 2007 Japanese Grand Prix.
 This race marked Ducati's first 1-2 finish since the 2007 Australian Grand Prix and also the first win for a manufacturer other than Honda or Yamaha since the 2010 Australian Grand Prix.